ververica/flink-sql-cookbook/recipes/09/09_group_by_session_window.md

 To count the number of "Forbidden" (403) requests per user over the duration of a session, you can use the `SESSION` built-in group window function.
 In this example, a session is bounded by a gap of idleness of 10 seconds (`INTERVAL '10' SECOND`).
 This means that requests that occur within 10 seconds of the last seen request for each user will be merged into the same session window; and any request that occurs outside of this gap will trigger the creation of a new session window.

-> Tip: You can use the `SESSION_START` and `SESSION_END` [auxiliary functions](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/sql/queries.html#selecting-group-window-start-and-end-timestamps) to check the lower and upper bounds of session windows.
+> Tip: You can use the `SESSION_START` and `SESSION_ROWTIME` [auxiliary functions](https://ci.apache.org/projects/flink/flink-docs-stable/dev/table/sql/queries.html#selecting-group-window-start-and-end-timestamps) to check the lower and upper bounds of session windows.

 ## Script